Potential disruption of Canada Post services

 Work-Sharing Program

-Processing of applications for Work-Sharing agreements will not be impacted by the Canada Post service disruption.
+Processing of applications for Work-Sharing agreements would not be impacted by a possible Canada Post service disruption.

 Canada Student Grants and Loans and Canada Apprentice Loans